DvirSaidof/AutoDownloader/README.md

 ```

 ### **Credits**
-In order to parse a torrent name I used code from parse-torrent-name repository: https://github.com/divijbindlish/parse-torrent-name
+In order to parse a torrent name I used code from [parse-torrent-name](https://github.com/divijbindlish/parse-torrent-name)https://github.com/divijbindlish/parse-torrent-name repository